Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Numerical Examples

 Our solutions correspond to the same local minima as those reported in Ref.~\citenum{AzizJGCD}, albeit with a slightly lower final mass.
 However, unlike the results in Ref~.\citenum{AzizJGCD}, our approach does not exhibit any path constraint violations, thereby validating the effectiveness of our PDDP method.
+The solutions are found in a tractable time with an average cost per iteration of $0.6$ seconds, except for the second case, most likely because the newly introduced constraint is initially highly violated, resulting in large penalty gradient near violation and stiffer updates in the quadratic system.
 Finally, we observe that fuel consumption increases as the minimum-radius constraint becomes more stringent.
-This outcome aligns with fundamental orbital mechanics principles: without path constraints, the spacecraft takes advantage of close lunar flybys to minimize propellant usage.
+This outcome aligns with fundamental orbital mechanics principles: without path constraints, the spacecraft takes advantage of close lunar flybys to minimize fuel usage.
 However, as the minimum radius is increased, additional thrusting arcs on either side of the flyby become necessary.